ggrahambaker/ggrahambaker.github.io/_posts/2019-05-20-kickstarter_sucks.md

 	<img src="/../img/roc_rfc_after.png" alt="drawing" width="80%"/>
 </div>

-After tuning parameters like max depth and number of trees generated, I had greatly reduced overfitting and got an AUC score of .83.
+After tuning parameters like max depth and number of trees generated, I had greatly reduced overfitting while improving accuracy to 74.08 percent and got an AUC score of .83.
 This is a pretty good improvement from where we started.

 # Natural Language Processing